minhtuan542002/goal-setting-app/README.md

    amplify add api
 ```
 Run amplify push after adding each of these features to deploy changes to the AWS backend.

-## AWS Amplify Setup
-AWS Amplify is used for user authentication, API connections, and data storage.

 ## Running the App
 Once everything is set up, you can run the development server with: